Administrative Procedure 250

 Library Materials Selection and Adoption

-The materials selected for libraries or resource centers are to be complementary to curricula authorized by Saskatchewan Education and/or the Division.
-All materials are to be consistent with generally accepted social and moral standards of our community.
+The materials selected for libraries or resource centers are to be complementary to curricula authorized by the Saskatchewan Ministry of Education and/or the Lloydminster Public School Division.
+All materials are to be consistent with generally accepted social and moral standards of the community.

-- When students are viewing sensitive material, a letter will be sent home ahead of time to parents.
-Parents may request that their child be removed from class during this time.
+- When students are viewing sensitive material, a letter will be sent home ahead of time to parents/caregivers.
+Parents/Caregivers may request that their child be removed from class during this time.

 - When specific materials are challenged by one or more individuals, the Principal of the school shall be informed.

 - In the event of a complaint the following procedures shall apply: